Youras Ziankovich: Biography

 On April 12, 2021, he was detained by the KGB of Belarus together with the FSB of Russia in Moscow.
 Ziankovich, Alyaksandr Feduta and Ryhor Kastusioŭ were accused of attempting a military coup.
 On September 5, 2022, the Minsk District Court sentenced Ziankovich to 11 years of imprisonment.
 Belarusian human rights organizations have recognized Ziankovich as a political prisoner.
 In December 2022, he was additionally tried on charges of insulting a government official, and in August 2024, on charges of malicious disobedience to the administration of a correctional facility.
-April 30 2025, Ziankovich was released and left Belarus.
+April 30, 2025, Ziankovich was released and left Belarus.

+During the elections to the 4th Convocation of the Coordination Council, Youras Ziankovich headed electoral list No. 8, the Alliance of Belarusian Political Prisoners "Acting Belarusians".
+As a result of the elections the Alliance received 4.21% of the vote and secured four seats.
+As a result, Youras Ziankovich was also elected as a delegate to the Coordination Council.